 The SHOAC makes every effort to be a premier art center not only in Asia but also in the entire world.
 It seeks to maintain its forefront position in the reforms of theatre management in China and to give impetus to the cultural construction of Shanghai by establishing a world-class platform for arts.
 It aims to accommodate audiences at different levels and to celebrate arts forms of the East and the West.
 To celebrate its 10th anniversary, SHOAC published Collection of a Decade over 600,000 words in 2015, summarizing its successful exploration and practice in the market reversal of the highbrow art.

 The SHOAC is the pioneer of membership marketing in the industry.
-In 2016, it held 655 performances and reached over 630,000 audiences in a year, which is only second to the National Centre for the Performing Arts in Beijing.
-There are always over 100 performances selling in SHOAC at the same time, sometimes reaches 180, which breaks the record in China.
-SHOAC received praise from Wenhui Daily for “finding a successful way of modern theatre management in China”.
+In 2015, it held 655 performances and reached over 630,000 audiences in a year, which are at the top of its kind.
+There are always over 100 performances selling in SHOAC at the same time.
+Its record was 193 performances and 250,000 tickets for sale simultaneously.
+In Jun 2016, SHOAC was awarded as one of the top 10 cultural enterprises in Shanghai.
+It also received praise from Wenhui Daily for “finding a successful way of modern theatre management in China”.
 Upon reading the season’s calendar of SHOAC in 2009, the renowned conductor Zubin Mehta made a revealing comment, “I am totally shocked to see such a world-class center for music in Shanghai.”
 Chicago Tribune also made accomplishments on SHOAC’s contribution to China’s culture boom, and regarded it as “the catalyst for change throughout the region”.